TaylorDarneille/SEI713/python/python-catcollector/02-models-migrations.md

        age = models.IntegerField()
    ```

+Django models are classes where each field corresponds to a column in the database.
 Read more about models in Django and how to use the built-in Django ORM [here](https://docs.djangoproject.com/en/3.1/topics/db/models/)

 2. Once we create or modify any model that we want to use in Django, we must run a database `migration`.
 A migration is a database action that makes any necessary changes to your db tables to prepare for storing specific data attributes of your models.
 If we create a new model, the migration is what actually creates the table in the database.
 If we change the structure of a model, the migration makes the changes in the database.